Indianapolis 500 welcomes 135,000 fans in global benchmark

 The largest crowd in the world for a sports event showed up in joyous force on Sunday, 135,000 of them packing the stands at Indianapolis Motor Speedway.
 It was only 40% of capacity – that was the figure deemed safe in the pandemic – but it felt like a full house nonetheless.

 The fans were treated to a victory by one of the most popular drivers in IndyCar history as Helio Castroneves grabbed the lead late and pulled away for his fourth win in the showcase race.
-They cheered wildly as he clambered up the fence to celebrate.
+They cheered wildly as he clambered up the fence for his trademark victory celebration.
+He was mobbed by fans and security was needed to clear a path as he walked down the stairs from Victory Circle and toward the Yard of Bricks.

 The win helped make it feel like things were back to normal on a cool, cloudless day.